Lhumd/LLM_Duckiebot/README.md

 # Instructions

-**NOTE:** All commands below are intended to be executed from the root directory of this exercise (i.e., the directory containing this `README`).
+**NOTE:** All commands below are intended to be executed from the root directory of this repo (i.e., the directory containing this `README`).

-## 1. Make sure your exercise is up-to-date
+## 1. Make sure your repo is up-to-date

-Update your exercise definition and instructions,
+Update your repo definition and instructions,

     git pull upstream ente